-If admitted, you will be on our dedicated neuroscience floor for the first night, where our nurses and staff are experienced in taking care of neurosurgery patients.
-Rarely, our spine surgery patients may be admitted to the intensive care unit if Dr. Vasudevan or your anesthesiologist feel that there is need for a higher level of monitoring post-operatively.
+You will be on our dedicated neuroscience intermediate care for the first night, where our nurses and staff are experienced in taking care of neurosurgery patients.
+Rarely, our craniotomy patients may be admitted to the intensive care unit if Dr. Vasudevan or your anesthesiologist feel that there is need for a higher level of monitoring post-operatively.
 You may also have a Foley catheter (bladder catheter) the first night for safety and will typically be removed the next morning.